Who is Eligible for Zakat

 Calculate and distribute to those eligible for Zakat

-Disclaimer: This guide provides comprehensive educational information about who is eligible for Zakat based on the Quran 9:60, authentic Hadith, and universal scholarly consensus across all Islamic schools.
+Disclaimer: This guide provides comprehensive educational information about who is eligible for Zakat based on Quran 9:60, authentic Hadith, and universal scholarly consensus across all Islamic schools.
 The eight categories of Zakat recipients are definitively established without dispute.
-However, specific applications to individual situations may involve scholarly differences on detailed matters such as institutional giving, Banu Hashim eligibility, modern applications of category interpretations, and verification standards.
-Individual circumstances vary based on financial situations, family relationships, community contexts, and available verification methods.
-While the fundamental eight categories are universally agreed upon, nuanced questions about eligibility in specific cases may benefit from consultation with qualified Islamic scholars familiar with both classical jurisprudence and contemporary contexts.
-This guide represents mainstream Islamic teaching on who is eligible for Zakat providing foundational knowledge for proper distribution.
+However, specific applications to individual situations may involve scholarly differences on detailed matters such as institutional giving, Banu Hashim eligibility, and verification standards.
+Nuanced questions may benefit from consultation with qualified Islamic scholars familiar with both classical jurisprudence and contemporary contexts.